 |Sr. City resident

-Daily Permit FeeYou will find daily envelopes at the kiosk at the trail head.
+Daily Permit FeeYou will find daily envelopes at the kiosk at the two trail heads.
 Fees for a daily pass are $5.00 for both resident and non-residents.

 Children 15 and under ski free